 Strawberry Orange Collagen Frozen Pops

-- Wash strawberries and remove the green stems.
+Wash the strawberries and remove the green stems.
 Peel oranges, removing as much of the white pith as you can.

-- Place fruit into the Vitamix.
+Place fruit in the blender.
 Blend on high speed until fruit becomes a frothy liquid.

 - To store, wrap each popsicle in plastic wrap, place each pop into a resealable bag, or store in a freezer-safe airtight container with a piece of wax or parchment paper separating each pop.